MultiTax Commission

 Exemptions

-- Application of typical exemptions related to services, e.g., educational services, entertainment, etc.
+• Typical exemptions related to services, e.g., educational services, medical, etc.

 Bundled and Mixed Transactions